 At this price you’re getting a no-frills product without any bells and whistles.

-Sure it looks like something Granddad borrowed from the hospital, but it’s lightweight, can support up to 300lbs, and will get the job done without any fuss.
+Sure it looks like something Granddad borrowed from the hospital, but it’s lightweight, can support up to 300 pounds, and will get the job done without any fuss.

-If you’re on a real budget or only need a walker for a short period of time then this may be all you need.
+If you’re on a budget or only need a for a short period of time then this may be all you need.

 High End Option